Festive decorations, snowy mountain peaks, and winter wildlife: contrary to popular belief, winter in California is a real thing.

 See Disney characters and floats bedazzled for the Christmas season and for kids, take note that the parade always has a visit from Santa!

-Wine lovers can prepare to have a jolly time in Napa during the holidays as they pick their presents for their loved ones (or themselves), with tasty Pinot Noir, Cabernet Sauvignon, Chardonnay, and other varietals that suit their tastes.
+Wine lovers can prepare to have a jolly time in Napa in the winter as they pick their presents for their loved ones (or themselves), with tasty Pinot Noir, Cabernet Sauvignon, Chardonnay, and other varietals that suit their tastes.

 The vineyards themselves are beautiful at this time of year too: while the grapes are gone, harvested and preparing for the next season, yellow mustard flowers line the rows between the vineyards, adding a colorful flair to the landscape